twineworks/tweakflow/site/content/reference.md

 String as list

 A string is converted to a list of individual character strings.
-More precisely, it is converted to a list of its unicode codepoints.
+More precisely, it is converted to a list of its unicode code points.

 ```tweakflow
 > "" as list